 HIIT workouts are a great way to keep fit and burn fat.
 Due to its intense nature, your body will need ample recovery time.
 However, you may wonder how many days a week should you do HIIT workouts?

-Typically three to five HIITs per week will be enough to reap the benefits HIIT workouts offer.
-We wouldn’t recommend exceeding five workouts per week as you may end up with an unwanted injury.
+Typically three to five HIITs per week will be enough to reap the benefits that HIIT workouts offer.
+I wouldn’t recommend exceeding five workouts per week as you may end up with an unwanted injury.

 It’s clear to see there are many benefits of HIIT routines.
 You’ll experience better fitness, fat loss and improved mood.
 You can save time, instead of spending hours in the gym you can complete a 30 minute HIIT workout and burn more energy.
 You’ll also continue to burn calories for long after your workout has finished.

 You don’t need any equipment or a gym membership to carry out a HIIT workout.
 HIIT workouts can be done at home without exercise equipment.
-However, if you do want to introduce some extra resistance you can easily purchase some weights or resistance bands.
+However, if you do want to introduce some extra resistance you can easily purchase some weights, exercise machines or resistance bands.

 The takeaway of this post is that you should find an exercise that you’ll enjoy which in turn will make you want to do more of it.
-Personally, we love HIIT workouts and we prefer to do them in the comfort of our own home.
-Because we love HIIT so much, we’re able to keep on track with our goals!
+Personally, I love HIIT workouts and I prefer to do them in the comfort of my own home.
+Because I love HIIT so much, I’m able to keep on track with my goals!